the-wing/team-procs/README.md

 # The Wing Processes

 This repo serves as a place to document all of our processes.
-The way that we work as a team is constantly changing as the nature of our work, and the team, itself is constantly changing.

 ## Directory
 [Ceremonies](./Ceremonies) - All of the regular meetings we have and how they are run.